andresd24/ember-mirage-example/README.md

 # Example-mirage

-Thanks for checking out this example!
-This example goes over how to use Ember CLI Mirage.
-It's based on the example of [ProgramWithErik](http://www.programwitherik.com) but modified to work correctly by fixing bower dependencies and adding acceptance tests.
-It also attempts to add a second model named User and show it as part of the UX for acceptance testing.
+This example of ember-mirage goes it's based on the example of [ProgramWithErik](http://www.programwitherik.com) but modified to work correctly by fixing bower dependencies and adding acceptance tests.
+It also attempts to add a second model named User and show it as part of the UX for acceptance testing (this is work in progress and accepting fix suggestions - see below)

 ## Prerequisites